What Is A Miscarriage?

 - Less than 1 in 20 chance that a miscarriage is due to a hormone deficiency (for example, progesterone problems)

-According to new findings presented at the American College of Obstetricians and Gynecologists (ACOG) 57th Annual Clinical Meeting in May 2009.
-Successful pregnancy can be predicted with up to 94% accuracy between days 33 and 36 after conception using transvaginal ultrasound to detect 3 markers:
+According to findings presented at the American College of Obstetricians and Gynecologists (ACOG) 57th Annual Clinical Meeting, a successful pregnancy can be predicted with up to 94% accuracy between days 33 and 36 after conception using transvaginal ultrasound to detect 3 markers:

 - Yolk Sac (2-6 mm over 90% success)

 - Gestational Sac (over 12 mm: 92% success)

 Second Trimester Miscarriage

 In most cases, the signs of miscarriage will appear in the first trimester.
 The common belief is that if a woman makes it through the first trimester she is safe with a small chance of miscarriage.
 This does not mean a miscarriage will not occur later in pregnancy.
 Signs of miscarriage in the second trimester may include some of the early signs of miscarriage, but there are a few that are specific to late-stage miscarriage.